Fili-student/portfolio-feb/README.md

 Hi🪼
 I'm Fili
 This is my first little Portfolio:)
-The Javascript-skill knowledge is just to fill out the section a bit better :) We haven't stardet learning javascript yet.
+The javascript skill knowledge is just to fill out the section a bit better :) We haven't stardet learning javascript yet.
 Hope you enjoy my (full of jellyfish) Portfolio:)
 🪼